IIIF/awesome-iiif/readme.md

 - [IIIF Intro (fr)](http://doc.biblissima-condorcet.fr/introduction-iiif) Introduction to IIIF (in French).
 - [Introduction to APIs using IIIF](http://www.meanboyfriend.com/overdue_ideas/2016/06/introduction-to-apis-using-iiif/) uses IIIF as an example to explain APIs.
 - [Image Choice video](https://www.youtube.com/watch?v=4AJPVktQ1Zw) demonstration of how a canvas can have a choice of images and a viewer can toggle between them.
-- [Getting started with IIIF](https://iiif.github.io/training/intro-to-iiif/) Introduction originally presented during a workshop at the 2017 Code4Lib Conference at Los Angeles, CA
+- [Getting started with IIIF](https://iiif.github.io/training/intro-to-iiif/) Introduction originally presented during a workshop at the 2017 Code4Lib Conference at Los Angeles, CA.
-- [IIIF Workshop](http://ronallo.com/iiif-workshop/) - An online workshop that covers the basics of IIIF including the Image and Presentation API's
+- [IIIF Workshop](http://ronallo.com/iiif-workshop/) - An online workshop that covers the basics of IIIF including the Image and Presentation APIs.
 - [Introduction to IIIF](https://resources.digirati.com/iiif/an-introduction-to-iiif/) - A thorough introduction to the IIIF specifications and tools for using them, by Tom Crane at Digirati.
 - [Introduction to IIIF in Portuguese](https://medium.com/ecologiadigital/conhecendo-o-iiif-padr%C3%B5es-e-ferramentas-para-publica%C3%A7%C3%A3o-de-imagens-na-web-a62af62a1b36) - Covers Image API, Presentation API, and annotations.
 - [Suggested measures for deploying IIIF in Swiss cultural heritage institutions (White paper)](https://doi.org/10.5281/zenodo.2640415) - by Julien A. Raemy & René Schneider (2019).